bibryam/dapr-conversation/README.md

 ### Interacting with the Echo Component

-Send a request to the Conversation API using the REST client or cURL:
+Send a request to the Conversation API using the REST client as configured in the [`http/test.rest`](./http/test.rest) file:

 ```http
 POST http://localhost:3500/v1.0-alpha1/conversation/echo/converse